-Working with behavioral issues in dogs is different than working with dog training.
-Dog training involves trying to shape behavior into a desired result.
-The assumption is that there is a certain emotional foundation already in place.
-When working with dogs who struggle with issues, however, it’s that very emotional foundation that we work with.
+Dog training involves trying to shape behavior into the desired result.
+The assumption is that a certain emotional foundation is already in place.

-The task at hand becomes to look at the behavior and use it to understand what is going on inside the dog’s head.
-Then, once you have an idea of the issues involved (for example, fear or excitement), then it’s possible to start designing exercises to address the dog’s emotional needs that must be met in order for the dog to heal.
+Once your behaviorist has an idea of what is moving your dog on the inside, then it's possible to start designing a program to address your dog’s emotional needs to facilitate healing.
 While there are general categories of canine issues, each dog is unique and the exercises need to be tailored individually.

-Anytime a dog demonstrates that she o he has behavioral issues that stem from emotional issues, I strongly encourage getting help for the dog.
+Anytime a dog demonstrates that she or he has behavioral issues, I strongly encourage getting help for your dog early.
 In my eyes, it’s a health issue.
-The longer that the dogs goes without help, the harder it will be to help the dog overcome.
-And in some cases, it is possible that issues related to fear can turn into aggressive (and potentially dangerous) behavior.
-On the other hand, the earlier a dog’s human companions can offer help, the happier and healthier the dog can become.
+The longer that your dog goes without help, the harder it will be to help her or him to heal and overcome.
+And in some cases, it is possible that issues related to fear can devolve into aggressive (and potentially dangerous) behavior.

 Here are some examples of behavioral issues that require a therapeutic approach.

 Too often, separation anxiety is mis-diagnosed.
 Sometimes, the issues that are attributed to anxiety are just the result of poor training and maintenance.
 Other times, “isolation distress” (fear of being alone) is confused with “separation anxiety” (fear of bonded person leaving).
 If it is isolation distress, then having someone stay with the dog can help.
 If you are facing a case of actual separation anxiety, the road to recovery can be a long one.